bnarath/Toronto_Rental_Insight/README.md

 # Toronto_Rental_Insight
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+This project is a continuation of the Toronto_Rental_ETL_Project.
+The Toronto_Rental_ETL_Project scraped, cleaned, transformed and stored data from multiple data sources and made it available for use through a Flask API which can be found here.
+This project aims to further automate the task of acquiring the data by using a scheduler that will scrape the data sources on a daily bases and update the database.
+This project also aims to make this data available to users for exploration through the creation of a user friendly, interactive dashboard.

 #### -- Project Status: Active